Factbox: Airlines suspend flights due to coronavirus outbreak

 – Oman Air suspended flights until further notice.

-– Quantas Airlines’ <QAN.AX> sole remaining route to mainland China, Syndey-Shanghai, has been suspended and its Hong Kong flights are reduced. (https://bit.ly/39vf3dw)
+– Qantas Airlines’ <QAN.AX> sole remaining route to mainland China, Syndey-Shanghai, has been suspended and its Hong Kong flights are reduced. (https://bit.ly/39vf3dw)

 – Qatar Airways suspended until further notice.